-Fig. 12.
-Computational cost for ICM, HCF.
+Figure 12: Computational cost for ICM, HCF

-Another interesting aspect of the behavior of HCF is the sensitivity with respect to the regularization parameter.
-It turns out that it is quite high in the single-scale approach, especially around the 'optimal' value, where small variations can produce completely different results.
+Another interesting aspect of the behavior of HCF, is the sensitivity with respect to the regularization parameter.
+It turns out that it is quite high in the single-scale approach, especially around the "optimal" value, where small variations can produce completely different results.
 This can be explained by the fact that for many sites (especially at the beginning), the labeling decision is taken with an incomplete neighborhood labeling.
-However, ICM has the opposite behavior: large variations on the regularization parameter causes little influence on the estimation (Fig. 13).
+On the other hand, ICM has the opposite behavior: large variations on the regularization parameter do not influence much the estimation (Figure 13).
 Finally, HCF seems to be more independent on the initial labeling.
-It produces estimates that can be significantly different from the initial ML labeling.
-On the other hand, ICM has a significant dependency on the initial labeling (Fig. 14).
+It produces estimates than can be significantly different from the initial ML labeling.
+On the other hand ICM has a significant dependency on the initial labeling (Figure 14).

-A concluding comment is that, although ICM has less computational cost, it is not flexible and it cannot avoid strong noise influence (as it appears on the initial labeling).
-For cases with low noise level, however, it can quickly provide a good detection map.
+A concluding comment is that, although ICM has less computational cost, it is not flexible, and it cannot avoid strong noise influence (as it appears on the initial labeling).
+For cases with low noise level, however it can provide fast a good detection map.
 HCF is more flexible, thus compensating its significant computational cost.
-Especially in high-level noise cases, it can produce a better result than ICM.
+Especially in high level noise cases, it can produce a better result than ICM.

-Fig. 13.
-Sensitivity on regularization for ICM, HCF.
+Figure 13: Sensitivity on Regularization for ICM, HCF